opencog/learn/README-Vision.md

 net industry.
 Competition, as such, seems absurd: these systems have billions of CPU-hours behind them, computed with well-written, well-debugged, highly optimized software, created by armies of salaried PhD's working at the big tech companies.
-Any results acheived here will look pathetic by comparison.
+Any results achieved here will look pathetic by comparison.

 What is being proposed here is very different.
 Roughly speaking, neural